shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 ##### period

 Period to request payment.
-Make sure it is in seconds
+Make sure it is in [seconds](../../autopayments/integration#period).

 ##### description